sentrium/vmw-cli/readme.md

 ## Install
 `vmw-cli` can be installed natively via NPM or consumed using a pre-built docker image.
-Files will be downloaded to current directory.
+Requested files via the `get` command  will be downloaded to current directory.

 #### via NPM
-After install - tool can be leveraged directly via `vmw-cli` command
+Once installed, `vmw-cli` can be leveraged directly via the `vmw-cli` shell command
 ```
 npm install vmw-cli --global
 ```